SuddhaswattaMaityUK/notes-app-fast-api/README.md

 ### GitHub Actions Workflow

-To automatically execute `pytest` on every push to the `main` branch, you can use the following GitHub Actions workflow:
+To automatically execute `pytest` on every push to the `main` branch, I am using the following GitHub Actions workflow:

 Create a file named `.github/workflows/test.yml` in your repository with the following content: